PoCInnovation/Workshops/software/18.Kafka/README.md

 This service act as a storage / monitoring for the incoming orders.
 It will save the incoming orders in a file.

-We split the kitchen and manager service to improve the single-responsibility feature of each project.
+We split the kitchen and manager service to improve the single-responsibility feature of each service.

 ### :pushpin: **Tasks**:
 - You already did one consumer right ?
 Now just save the result in a file :)